Black Death in Norway: The Black Death

 Since the outbreak of the Black Death at the Crimea, it had reached Sicily by an Italian ship from the Crimea.
 After having spread across the Italian states, and from Italy to France, Spain and England, the plague reached Norway by a plague ship from England in the summer of 1349.
+According to more than one hundred studies of the Black Death in Norway, scholars have estimated that up to sixty percent of the population in Norway died due to the Black Death from the summer of 1349 through winter of 1350.
+The significance of the major loss in Norway caused outbreak into Europe and Asia during the mid-14th century.